govau/content-guide/_numbers-measurements/numbers.md

 exclude_from_search: true
 ---

 Use digits instead of words for most numbers.
 This makes numbers easier to read a screen.
-Use words for ordinals, except for dates.
+Use words for ordinals (for example, first) except dates and date periods.

 Add a comma between the third and fourth digit from the right, for numbers 10,000 and above.